muldon/CROKAGE-replication-package/README.md

 "queryText":"how to insert an element array in a given position"<br/>
 }<br/>

-Here follows an example of making a REST call to our approach using the [RESTED](https://chrome.google.com/webstore/detail/rested/eelcnbccaccipfolokglfhhmapdchbfg) plugin for Chrome.
+We demostrate an example of making a REST call to our approach using the [RESTED](https://chrome.google.com/webstore/detail/rested/eelcnbccaccipfolokglfhhmapdchbfg) plugin for Chrome.

 ![Example of REST call to CROKAGE](https://github.com/muldon/CROKAGE-replication-package/blob/master/RESTED-POST.png)